QR3.2.2 We are Flatlanders

 As Feynman famously said:

 “… all the mystery of quantum mechanics is contained in the double-slit experiment.”
-(Satinover, 2001) p127.
+(Satinover, 2001), p127.

-Quantum theory explains Young’s results as follows:
+Quantum theory explains the double-slit experiment as follows:

-To see how strange this is, suppose the initial photon in a two-slit experiment hits a screen at some point to become the first dot of what will always turn into an interference pattern.
-Now suppose that in another experiment with a detector blocking the other slit, the initial photon goes through the same slit to hit the screen at the same point to become the first dot of what will never be an interference pattern.
-The difference between these outcomes must exist from the start but the physical events are identical – a photon goes through the same slit to hit the same screen point.
-The only difference is whether the slit the photon didn’t go through was blocked or not.
+To understand how strange this is, suppose the first photon in a two-slit experiment hits the screen at a point to become the first dot of what will always turn into an interference pattern.
+Now suppose that in another experiment with a detector blocking the other slit, the first photon goes through the same slit to hit the screen at the same point, to be the first dot of what will never be an interference pattern.
+The difference between interference or not should be in the first physical events, but they are identical – a photon goes through the same slit to hit the same screen point.

 Next